sirJiggles/designPatterns/template-method/README.md

 You do not have to make the subclasses use all the methods either.
 You can make a method on the abstract class that is not required to be implemented or that has a default value.
 Then if you want on the subclass you can 'hook' into that functionality.

-An example we have in our code is the useCondiments function is optional based on the subclass if we want to even use that step
+An example we have in our code is the useCondiments function is optional based on the subclass if we want to even use that step.
+That means that the function addCondiments you can add a default implementation in the super class as it is now and optional hook.